m0rn1ngstr/m0rn1ngstr.github.io/_posts/2021-07-09-THM-Pre-Security.md

 	<a href="/assets/images/PreSecurity/NetworkFundamentals.png"><img src="/assets/images/PreSecurity/NetworkFundamentals.png"></a>
 </figure>

-The next module explains the basics of network: what is the internet and how it works, how can be organized local network and what advantages and disadvantages each method has, what is OSI model and how is it a basis for all networking, and also some attacks and defends.
+The next module explains the basics of network: what is the internet and how it works, how can be organized local network and what advantages and disadvantages each method has, what is OSI model and how is it a basis for all networking, and also some methods of attacks and defends.

-I can stress enough how important knowledge about networks in any security activity, from CTF tasks to real-life assessments.
+I can't stress enough how important knowledge about networks in any security activity, from CTF tasks to real-life assessments.
 Of course, this module won’t give you the necessary level of skills to become a pentester the next day, but it is a great start.
 Also, I advise you to take notes because there is a lot of information and it would be hard to remember it all.

 <figure>